vdloo/jobrunner/README.md

 Clone the project, and check out your self written flows in the `jobrunner/flows` directory.
 In the `jobrunner/flows/builtin` directory is an example of what flow definition might look like.
 The entry point to post the flow can be registered with the `register_job` decorator.
+For documentation about how to write flows, look at [this documentation](https://github.com/vdloo/jobrunner/blob/master/docs/writing_flows_and_registering_jobs.md).

 1. Create, activate and install the dependencies into a virtualenv